Fossj117/fossj117.github.io/_posts/2025-04-24-bridgestone-mb6.md

 </div>

-Though it was in good shape to start out with, I wanted to make some changes both for some combination of reasons -- some practical, some aesthetic, some just for fun.
+Though it was in good shape to start out with, I wanted to make some changes for some combination of reasons -- some practical, some aesthetic, some just for fun.
 I've been working on [my fixed gear](https://jeffreyfossett.com/2024/04/29/bike-build.html), and so the Bridgestone presented a chance to learn about a new set of things -- rear casettes, derailleurs & shifting systems; threaded headsets & quill stems; cantilever brakes.
 Here is where the build is currently:

 <div style="display: flex; justify-content: center;">
   <img src="/figs/2025-04-24-bridgestone-mb6/mb6.jpg" alt="Bridgestone MB-6 side view"  style="width: 45%; max-width: 45%" >